 Click on the Clinical Consultation, Assessment and Diagnosis page for more information.

 NEW – Skills for Dermatology (10 credits)

 Skills for Dermatology is an NEW online course from the Medway School of Pharmacy.
 It is aimed principally at community pharmacists, but the vast majority of the content is suitable for pharmacists in other settings and other healthcare professionals working in primary care who want to enhance their learning in dermatology.
-As with Skills for MURs you can register and pay online to access learning materials (written and video content and a study guide) and assessment (scenario-based MCQs and a portfolio of competence).
+As with Skills for MURs you can register and pay online to access learning materials (written and video content and a study guide) and assessment (scenario-based MCQs).

 Skills for Dermatology covers history taking, treatment, bacterial, fungal and viral skin infections, eczema, psoriasis, and other skin conditions such as vitiligo.

 - Visit the Skills for Dermatology page on this website

 - Download the Skills for Dermatology brochure (PDF 190KB)